-On top of that, it’s one the easiest and safest countries in Africa to travel.
-Just like us, Namibia will entrance and leave you yearning to explore more.
-Which is surprising as the country is empty and the population is sparse.
-Don’t be deceived there are so many wonderful things to do in Namibia.
+On top of that, it’s one of the easiest and safest countries in Africa to travel.
+Just like us, Namibia will enchant and leave you yearning to explore more.
+Which is surprising as the country is empty and the population is sparse, but don’t be deceived there are so many wonderful things to do in Namibia.
 Wondering what to do in Namibia?
 Read on.

 30 Awesome Things to do in Namibia